seanwu1105/ReMusic/README.md

 This is the final project of *Introduction of Java/C++ and Fundamental Concepts of Computer Science/Engineering* in NCU CSIE, Taiwan.

 ## Installation

 1. Clone this project.
+2. Run
-2. Use Java interpreter to run [Main.java](src/initialization/Main.java)
+  * For development, use Java interpreter to run [Main.java](src/initialization/Main.java).
+  * For execution only, double click `ReMusic.jar`.
+Make sure you have installed JRE.